About my work

-Management: product development, product management, technical product management, systems thinking, design thinking, service design, lean, kanban, release planning, technical debt management, risk management, coaching, mentoring, facilitation, people management
+Management: product development, product management, technical product management, systems thinking, design thinking, service design, lean, kanban, design systems, release planning, technical debt management, risk management, coaching, mentoring, facilitation, people management

-Throughout these awesome 2 decades, I have had the chance of working in remarkable teams.
+Throughout these awesome almost 3 decades, I have had the chance of working in remarkable teams.
 Together, we have experimented different ways of creating value and experienced the joy of positively impacting lives through our work.